 Does a late credit card payment affect my credit score?

-A late credit card payment may be recorded on your credit report, depending on how late the payment was.
+A late credit card payment may be recorded on your credit report, depending on how late the payment is.
 If you make a credit card payment more than 14 days after the due date, this can be listed on your credit report as a missed payment.

 If your payment was less than 14 days late, this will not be recorded on your credit report as being late.
 However, you may still be charged a late fee by your credit card provider and be unable to take advantage of any interest-free period that applies.
 In other words, you would likely need to pay more in interest.